gabomartini/VM-Managing/README.md

 10. In the Disk name drop-down, select the VM1 disk.
 11. Verify the disk is now diferent.
 Select Apply to save your changes.
 Note: You have now created a virtual machine, scaled the SKU and the data disk size.
 In the next task we use Virtual Machine Scale Sets to automate the scaling process.

-## Task 3: Create and configure Azure Virtual Machine Scale Sets
+## Task 3: Set up and configure Azure Virtual Machine Scale Sets.

 In this task, you will deploy an Azure virtual machine scale set across availability zones.
 VM Scale Sets reduce the administrative overhead of automation by enabling you to configure metrics or conditions that allow the scale set to horizontally scale, scale in or scale out.